akshat3011/akshat3011.github.io/_news/announcement_7.md

 inline: true
 ---

-I will be attending UbiComp 2026 in Finland and presenting my full paper "2025
-GLOSS: Group of LLMs for open-ended sensemaking of passive sensing data for health and wellbeing"
+I will be attending UbiComp 2026 in Finland and presenting my full paper "GLOSS: Group of LLMs for open-ended sensemaking of passive sensing data for health and wellbeing"